AzmiHaider92/AzmiHaider92.github.io/index.md

-# Your Name
+# Azmi A. Haider

 <img src="assets/profile.jpg" alt="Your Name" width="180">

-One-sentence role line (e.g., PhD researcher in computer vision & generative modeling at ...).
+PhD researcher in computer vision and generative modeling (diffusion/flows, token-based implicit representations) at the University of Haifa.

-Before X, I did Y at Z. I’m interested in A, B, and C.
+Before my PhD, I completed an M.Sc. (research) in computer science at the University of Haifa and a B.Sc. in electrical engineering at the Technion – Israel Institute of Technology.

 [Publications](#publications)     [Contact](#contact)

 I’m interested in:
-- topic 1
-- topic 2
-- topic 3
+- Diffusion/flow-based generative models.
+- Learning continuous and discrete representations of continuous signals.
+- Fast amortized inference for probabilistic inference.
+- Computer vision with deep learning (representation learning, generative models)
 ---

 ## Research